samanthamoss87/Project-1/README..md

 - I created the page this way so it was easy to transition on devices.
 - I kept the wording in high level without bombarding the user so they take it in and make them contact us for more information.
 - I decided not to use images on this page as I didn't want to take away from the content and the design itself still made the style look nice.
+- Project 2 - I created an interactave google chart to show historical and predicted future growth.
+- Project 2 - The google chart allows users to select the metrics of interest and select data from one or multiple years.

 ## Contact page
 <div align="center">